i-santosh/VMS/README.md

 | `status` | `string` |
 | `issue_date` | `datetime` |

-- In `purchase_order` folder, there is a file name demoPOs.py that contains 10 random Purchase orders ,which can be used to create orders rapidly for test. `Consider checking vendor_code and jwt token in demoPOs.py`
+- In `purchase_order` folder, there is a file name demoPOs.py that contains 10 random Purchase orders ,which can be used to create orders rapidly for test. `Consider checking vendor_code in demoPOs.py`

 #### Get List of purchase orders with filter by vendor option